THE SQUADRON

 Ivybridge is located in South Devon on the southern edge of Dartmoor hence the Squadrons name.
 Initially it was part of Devon Wing but following a re-organisation of Wings in 1999 it became part of Plymouth & Cornwall Wing.
 The Unit initially used local halls for parade evenings before moving in to shared headquarters with the Army Cadet Force unit and then onto it's own Squadron Headquarters on the grounds of Ivybridge Community College.
 The Unit was again made homeless in 2005 when the headquarters was removed to make way for building work.
 A search started to locate a suitable site for a new Squadron HQ during which the Squadron continued to parade in temporary accommodation at Manor Primary School and then at The Erme Primary School.
 A new site has been identified for a Joint Cadet Headquarters at Filham Park.
 Building work commenced on the new cadet centre in October 2009 and was completed late April 2010.
 On Friday 07 May 2010 some 5 years after quitting their previous headquarters the squadron paraded in their new headquarters at the Ivybridge Cadet Centre.

-The Squadron is made up of RAF Commissioned Officers in the Volunteer Reserve Training branch, ATC Non Commissioned Officers and Civilian Instructors.
-Each are appointed certain responsibilities.
+The Squadron is made up of Officers appointed by the Queens Cadet Forces Commission and Non Commissioned Officers and Civilian Instructors all in the Royal Air Force Air Cadets each are appointed certain responsibilities.

 SQUADRON STAFF